-Paying the deposit by credit card
+Paying a deposit by credit card

-For example, if you bought something costing £200 but paid a deposit of 10% on your credit card and the rest by other means you’d still be covered and you would be able to claim the whole £200 (and not just the deposit) from your credit card company if the goods didn’t arrive or were faulty.
+For example, if you bought something costing £200 but paid a deposit of £20 on your credit card and the rest by other means you’d still be covered and you would be able to claim the whole £200 (and not just the deposit) from your credit card company if the goods didn’t arrive or were faulty.

 It doesn’t matter whether you use your card to buy something in the UK or overseas, you’re covered in exactly the same way.